getstackhead/stackhead/Documentation/stackhead-cli/cli-configuration.md

 You may define additional module configurations for each step (setup, deployment, destroy) within the config key.
 Note that you have to set the fully qualified plugin name (e.g. `getstackhead.stackhead_webserver_nginx`).

-See example below for setting the setting _extra_conf_http_options_ for the Nginx webserver module in setup step.
+See example below for setting the setting _server_names_hash_bucket_size_ for the Nginx webserver module in setup step.

 ## Full annotated configuration